U.S. Courthouse, Minneapolis

 Minneapolis, MN 55415

-For building services or more information, contact the Minneapolis Courthouse Service Desk using the information in the top right box of this page.
+For building services or more information, refer to the contacts above right.
 For other federal government information, contact 1-800-FED-INFO.

-Public Hours and Access The building is open to the public 7:00 a.m. to 5:30 p.m.
-Monday through Friday (except federal holidays).
-All visitors must pass through electronic security on the first floor.
-Beyond the lobby security entrance, six passenger elevators serve floors one through 15, while two additional passenger elevators in the southwest corner of the lobby serve the parking garage, lobby, and skyway levels.
-Elevators on the east side of the parking garage are operated by the City of Minneapolis and provide access to private parking on levels P3 and P4 and street access from the second floor skyway balcony on the east side of the building.
+Building Access Visitors must pass through electronic security on the first floor.
+Beyond the lobby security entrance, six passenger elevators serve floors one through 15, while two additional passenger elevators (southwest corner) serve the parking garage, lobby, and Skyway levels.
+City elevators on the east side of the parking garage provide private parking access on levels P3 and P4 and street access from the second floor Skyway balcony.

-Key Tenants Besides GSA, the building houses the Eighth Circuit Court of Appeals, EPA, Federal Bureau of Prisons, U.S. Attorneys, U.S. Bankruptcy Court, U.S. District Court of Minnesota (including Probation, Public Defender, and Pretrial Services), U.S. Marshals Service, U.S. Secret Service, and U.S. Trustee Program.
-The latest GSA Tenant Satisfaction Survey (2013) resulted in an 87% "more than satisfied" rating (four or five on a five-point scale.)
+Key Tenants The building houses the Eighth Circuit Court of Appeals, EPA, Federal Bureau of Prisons, and U.S. Attorneys, Bankruptcy Court, District Court of Minnesota (Probation, Public Defender, Pretrial Services), Marshals Service, Secret Service, and Trustee Program.
+In the latest (2015) Tenant Satisfaction Survey, 88% rated the building and GSA services four or five on a five-point scale.

-Transportation The courthouse no longer offers public parking.
-Limited metered street parking and two public parking garages are available near the building.
-Both public transportation systems, SouthWest Transit and Metro Transit, have stops within walking distance of the building, along with light-rail service to 17 stations between downtown Minneapolis and the Mall of America.
+Parking & Transportation Limited metered street parking and two public parking garages are available near the building.
+SouthWest Transit and Metro Transit have stops within walking distance, along with light-rail service to 17 stations between downtown Minneapolis and the Mall of America.

-Rockman by Tom Otterness is a series of sculptures shaped like rocks and immersed in activities ranging from labor to recreation.
-They are scattered throughout the courthouse's lawn.
-The centerpiece of the installation is a 15-foot-tall "Rockman" figure constructed of bronze.
-Access the Rockman gallery on the Tom Otterness website to see additional photos.
+Rockman by Tom Otterness is a series of rock-like sculptures representing animals and humans immersed in labor and recreational activities scattered across the courthouse's lawn.
+The centerpiece is a 15-foot-tall "rock" mound made of several characters.
+For additional photos access the Rockman gallery on the Tom Otterness website or visit GSA's Fine Arts Collection.

 The shortcut for this page is www.gsa.gov/minneapolisct.